 A student who, after receiving instruction in a non-recognized or non-accredited school, enrolls in the District will: (1) be assigned to a grade level according to academic proficiency, and/or (2) have academic credits recognized by the District if the student demonstrates appropriate academic proficiency to the school administration.
 Any portion of a student’s transcript relating to such instruction will not be considered for placement on the honor roll or computation in class rank.

 Notwithstanding the above, recognition of grade placement and academic credits awarded by a nonpublic school is at the sole discretion of the District.
-All school and class assignments will be made according to School Board policy 7:30, Student Assignment, as well as administrative procedures implementing this policy.
+All school and class assignments will be made according to School Board policy 7:30, Student Assignment and Intra-District Transfer, as well as administrative procedures implementing this policy.

 LEGAL REF.: 105 ILCS 5/10-20.24 and 5/14-6.01.